ihor-drachuk/alog/README.md

 [    0.000] T#0  [Warn    ] [::main:8]  Another message
 [    0.000] T#0  [Info    ] [::main:9]  Another container: {Container; Size: 2; Data = "str1", "str2"}
 ```
-- `LOGMD` instead of `LOGD` when module name is not provided.
+- `LOGMD` used instead of `LOGD` when module name is not provided.
 See next example.
 - `[    0.000]` - By default, time is specified in [sec.msec] from app start.
 - `T#0` - Enumerated threads like 'T#0', 'T#1' much easier to understand than comparing IDs like 71041, 9163, 91273 between themselves, which also changed on each restart.